 ]);

-It may be possible your API endpoints ask you to send the Authorization token in each HTTP request.
-The user can send this token as ‘headers’ in your Guzzle request.
+It may be possible REST API service asks you to send the Authorization header in each HTTP request.
+The user can set this header in the Guzzle as shown below.

 <?php